Summary of Significant Accounting Policies

 Variable Interest Entities

 The Company holds an interest in Stan Lee University (“SLU”), an entity that is considered a variable interest entity (“VIE”).
 The variable interest relates to 50% ownership in the entity that is comprised of the Stan Lee Assets (as defined below) and that requires additional financial support from the Company to continue operations.
-The Company’s total net cash investment in SLU as of June 30, 2022, is $0.8 million.
+The Company’s total net cash investment in SLU as of September 30, 2022, is $0.8 million.
+In addition, the Company has incurred $0.4 million of costs incurred for marketing and operational services.
 The Company is considered the primary beneficiary and is required to consolidate the VIE.